 Guest posting is a smart way to get your digital magazine in front of a wider audience.
 Guest posting gives you instant access to the audience on the website you’re writing an article.
 Everyone who reads that article probably knows you now.

 This makes your online presence better, giving you more exposure and in turn more readers and revenue.
-If you include links back to your website (aka backlinks), your domain authority will improve (simply means that Google will like you a little more thus giving you some more traffic).
+If you include links back to your website (aka backlinks), your domain authority will improve (which means that Google will like you a little more thus giving you more traffic).

 If you target specific websites that fall into your niche for guest posting, you’re slowly establishing your authority in that niche.